ypsu/experiments/typeshout/README.md

 # typeshout

 This is a silly, text based multiplayer game over websockets.
-Spacewar was its original inspiration but I heavily simplified the gameplay.
+Spaceteam was its original inspiration but I heavily simplified the gameplay.
 All players must reside within shouting distance for the game to make sense.
 Once the players connect to a server, they join a common lobby, negotiate the game settings and